 Be bold, create a cohesive goal, and take necessary risks

-What it’s clear to see from both Bisnode’s transition to a digital-focused, innovative company and Peter’s experience with financial services clients, is that change is possible, even in the most divided organizations.
+What it’s clear to see from both Dun & Bradstreet’s transition to a digital-focused, innovative company and Peter’s experience with financial services clients, is that change is possible, even in the most divided organizations.
 Adoption of the digital mindset doesn’t happen overnight, it requires a long-term commitment, a clear goal, and a step by step process to move the organization forward as one cohesive unit.
 Adopting digitization to allow your business to innovate is a risk, but it’s also a risk you’ll need to take to keep your organization competitive.